steff393/wbec/README.md

 Goal of this project is to establish an Wifi interface, which also acts as Modbus master (for local external load management) and to rebuild a part of the Combox functionality.

 ## Features (as of now)
-- Integration into openWB and EVCC (under test)
-- Communication via Modbus working
-- Registers can be read and are transmitted to serial debug terminal
+- Works with openWB, EVCC, Solaranzeige (by emulation of go-echarger API)
+- Support of MQTT communication to openWB
+- Prepared for supporting up to all 16 connected boxes (up to 8 openWB load points)
-- Registers can be read/written via JSON web interface
+- Modbus registers can be read/written via JSON web interface
-- Standby of Wallbox is inhibited by sending every 10s the register 257 with value 4
+- Standby of Wallbox can be configured
-- Prepared for supporting up to all 16 connected boxes
+- Simple prototype of a web interface
 - Simple prototype of a local load management
 - Update via WiFi (OTA), e.g. with PlatformIO
 - Access point mode, to configure your WiFi network/password (s.
 Wiki)
+- < 1W power consumption (for controlling up to 16 boxes)

 ## Contact
 In case of any questions, feel free to send a mail (wbec393@gmail.com) or open an issue  ;-)